vespa-engine/documentation/en/faq.md

 Implement a [document processor](document-processing.html) for this.

 #### How to auto-expire documents / set up garbage collection?
-Set a selection criterium on the `document` element in `services.xml`.
+Set a selection criterion on the `document` element in `services.xml`.
-The criterium selects documents <span style="text-decoration: underline">to keep</span>.
+The criterion selects documents <span style="text-decoration: underline">to keep</span>.
 I.e. to purge documents "older than two weeks", the expression should be "newer than two weeks".
 Read more about [document expiry](documents.html#document-expiry).